 How can you lessen the impact of hard credit inquiries?

 There is a way to reduce the impact of hard credit inquiries.
 The best thing to do is not to apply for several loans in a very short period.
 Another option is to minimize the number of credit purchases in a short time if you are thinking of applying for personal, auto or mortgage loans.

 But you can also reduce or even completely eradicate your credit inquiries.
 It is possible when, for example, you have been a victim of fraud such as identity theft.
 In this case, you will have the opportunity to dispute the problem with any credit reporting company.
 These are TransUnion, Experian and Equifax.

 What happens to credit reports after a pre-approval?

 A person has applied for a personal loan, car loan or mortgage.
-And it may be that after being pre-approved for any of these financial products, he may not find the asset he wants to buy within a stipulated time frame.
+And it may be that after being pre-approved for any of these financial products, they may not find the asset they want to buy within a stipulated time frame.

-But when the lender issued the approval letter for your application, it did so based on your current credit score and financial situation.
-If you wait for the purchase, apply for a credit card or any other product, your loan closing will likely be delayed even longer.
+But when the lender issued the approval letter for their application, it did so based on their current credit score and financial situation.
+If they wait for the purchase, apply for a credit card or any other product, their loan closing will likely be delayed even longer.

 The reason is that the new report has recorded the completion of inquiries that were not considered during the previous approval.
-Therefore, it is best to avoid further questions until you have received the corresponding loan.
+Therefore, it is best to avoid further applications until the corresponding loan is received.